Search

 Avocado Dressing Variations and Tips

-I’m quite keen on the recipe I provided, but it is the perfect base to experiment, mix, and match flavor profiles that speak to you!
+I’m quite keen on this avocado salad dressing recipe I provided, but it is the perfect base to experiment and mix and match flavor profiles that speak to you!
 Try some of the combinations below:

-• Herbs: I chose to use cilantro for this recipe.
+Herbs: I chose to use fresh cilantro for this recipe.
 However, some people oppose this herb and prefer a subtler flavor.
 Instead of cilantro, you can substitute it for tarragon, dill, mint, parsley, or basil.
+Or even a teaspoon of ground cumin for an earthy flavor.

-• Heat: If you like spicy dressing, add cayenne pepper, chili oil, or chili crunch.
+Heat: If you like spicy dressing, add a clove of garlic, minced jalapeño, cayenne pepper, chili oil, or chili crunch.

 How to Store